Srirajarajeswari2/STUDENT-COURSE-DASHBOARD/README.md

 ## Next Improvements (ideas)

-- Replace the mock auth with a minimal Express + SQLite backend and JWT authentication.
+- Replace the mock auth with a minimal Express + SQLite backend and JWT authentication.Hig
 - Add interactive chart tooltips and animations using a chart library (Chart.js, Recharts, etc.).
 - Add role-based UI or per-student details + edit flows.
 - Add unit tests for key components and flows.